forc-db/ForC/scripts/Matlab code to generate ForC_plots from ForC_history/README.md

 2. Run the code

-3. Paste Matlab output (ForC_plots.mat; cell array) into ForC_plots.xlsx, which removes quotes around text fields.
+3. Paste Matlab output (ForC_plots.mat; cell array) into ForC_plots_convert.xlsx, which removes quotes around text fields (see README tab in that file).
 From that file, save new version of [`ForC_plots.csv`](https://github.com/forc-db/ForC/blob/master/data/ForC_plots.csv).
+Once saved as a .csv, need to find and replace all instances of '' with ' in site and plot names.

 4. If plots were renumbered, also need to copy and paste histID.mat into the *historyID* field of [`ForC_history.csv`](https://github.com/forc-db/ForC/blob/master/data/ForC_history.csv).